History of Computer Networks

 (B) Data Transmission/Communication Modes

-Normally an information is transmitted between a source and destination during communication process using any one of three modes –
+Normally an information is transmitted between a source and destination during the communication process using any one of three modes –

 (a) Simplex Transmission Mode

-- Simplex mode of data/signal transmission is one-way transmission i.e. data flow is uni-directional.
+- Simplex mode of data/signal transmission is one-way transmission, i.e., data flow is unidirectional.

 (b) Half Duplex Transmission Mode

-- For example – walky-talky & citizen’s band.
+- For example, walky-talky & citizen’s band.

 (c) Full Duplex/Duplex Transmission Mode